 Always use caution when using essential oils, especially if you have sensitive skin.
 Discontinue use if any negative reactions occur.
 Always test first in a small area before applying an oil all over the skin to make sure you don’t have any allergic reaction.

-If you have any ongoing medical condition or are taking medications, consult your doctor before starting any new natural treatments.
+If you have an ongoing medical condition or are taking medications, consult your doctor before starting any new natural treatments.

-The hypothalamus is a pretty forgotten or unknown gland for most people, but it really is an aspect of our anatomy that plays a major role in our health on a moment-to-moment basis.
-If the hypothalamus isn’t working properly, there are so many things that can go wrong.
+- The hypothalamus is a pretty forgotten or unknown gland for most people, but it really is an aspect of our anatomy that plays a major role in our health on a moment-to-moment basis.
+If the hypothalamus doesn’t work properly, there are so many things that can go wrong.